AlexLitvino/simple-interpreter/TASKS.md

 With the grammar you should be able to derive expressions like “2 + 7 * 4”, “7 - 8 / 4”, “14 + 2 * 3 - 6 / 2”, and so on.
 2. Using the grammar, write an interpreter that can evaluate arithmetic expressions containing any number of +, -, *, or / operators.
 Your interpreter should be able to handle expressions like “2 + 7 * 4”, “7 - 8 / 4”, “14 + 2 * 3 - 6 / 2”, and so on.

+## p05_operator_precedence
+1. Write an interpreter as described in this article off the top of your head, without peeking into the code from the article.
+Write some tests for your interpreter, and make sure they pass.
+2. Extend the interpreter to handle arithmetic expressions containing parentheses so that your interpreter could evaluate deeply nested arithmetic expressions like: 7 + 3 * (10 / (12 / (3 + 1) - 1))